-As medical and recreational marijuana use become more common, medical professionals are learning more about the different ways cannabis users respond to anesthesia, heal post-surgery or react to certain medications.
+As medical and recreational marijuana use becomes more common, medical professionals are learning more about the different ways cannabis users respond to anesthesia, heal post-surgery or react to certain medications.
 Because of this, it’s important to tell your dentist or doctor if you use marijuana.

 What Are The Marijuana Laws In Arizona?